 First, scout local talk shows.
-Most medium-size or larger markets have a talk-news station, and that's probably where you'll have the best luck.
-Check listings for that and other stations carefully - they're often available on the web.
+Most medium-size or larger markets have a talk news station, and that's probably where you'll have the best luck.
+Check listings for that and other stations carefully-they're often available on the Web.
 Don't overlook public radio and college/university stations.
-See which programs are locally produced - you're not likely to be on the Rush Limbaugh Show.
+See which programs are locally produced-you're not likely to be on a national program on National Public Radio or a nationally syndicated one like the Rush Limbaugh Show.